AndreaRethy/5.3-Andrea-Rethy/README.md

 # 5.3-Andrea-Rethy

-Run the project with command:
+Run the project with command for Exercici1:

 ```
-npm run dev
+npm run dev1
 ```

 To start mongodb/brew/mongodb-community now and restart at login: